 Breast Implant Cost

 RealSelf state that the average cost for Breast Implant Surgery is over $6,400.
-However, the actual cost will be drastically different depending on what specific implants have been used as the material, the size, and the shape will alter the final cost of the procedure.
+However, the actual cost can vary depending on what specific implants have been used as the material, the size, and the shape will alter the final cost of the procedure.

 Saline Breast Implant Cost

 Saline implants are the cheapest type of breast implant.
 They are made out of a silicone shell and are filled with a solution of saltwater.
 No future payments need to be made while the breast implants are in place as if the implants rupture the breast itself will deflate as the saltwater is absorbed into the body.
 This means that no additional costs for breast scans are necessary after you have your procedure.
 Although this does save money there is a slightly higher risk of the implants rupturing and needing to be replaced.

 Healthline explains that on average silicone implants tend to cost around $1000 more than saline implants.
 They additionally explain that silicone implants will result in future costs that saline implants won’t due to the fact that you will require breast screening every few years to check to see if the implants have ruptured.
 If a silicone implant ruptures it does not deflate, the silicone continues to sit in the breast and so the screenings are necessary to see if the implant needs replacing.

 Gummy Bear Implant Cost